Amplitude Factorization in the Electroweak Standard Model: Strategy of factorization

-\end{widetext} which is to be understood by expressing either $q_i$ or $p_i$ as a function of $Q_{i,s}$, $n_{i,s}$ and $p_i$ or $q_i$ respectively.
-In doing so we have used the fact that $|\tilde{M}\rangle$ is Lorentz invariant and a function of Lorentz invariants of even mass dimension, and hence admits an expansion in $\lambda\to 0$ upon scaling $p_i\cdot Q_{i,s}\to \lambda p_i\cdot Q_{i,s}$.
+which is to be understood by expressing either $q_i$ or $p_i$ as a function of $Q_{i,s}$, $n_{i,s}$ and $p_i$ or $q_i$ respectively.
+This is possible because the amplitude contracted with external wave functions, $|\tilde{\cal M}\rangle$, is Lorentz invariant, hence a function of momentum invariants, and can thus be Taylor-expanded around $p_i\cdot Q_{i,s}\to \lambda p_i\cdot Q_{i,s}$ in the limit $\lambda\to 0$.
 Notice that also $q_i$ and the mapped momentum of the exchanges and emissions are proportional to the Lorentz transform which will therefore drop out of the final expression of our effective matrix elements.
 In essence we achieve factorization by evaluating different parts of the amplitude in different frames.
-Furthermore, the evaluation of the amplitude and the conjugate amplitude may be performed in different frames (corresponding to the different sets $s$), and the phase space integration may be performed in a third, as long as this difference is not contributing at leading power.
+Furthermore, the evaluation of the amplitude may be performed in different frames for different sets $s$, and the phase space integration may be performed in a third, as long as this difference is not contributing at leading power.

+Further simplifications can only occur if we consider stronger constraints on the kinematic limits, though our factorization in this general case serves as a starting point for a formula which interpolates in-between different limits.
+In terms of our scaled momentum $Q_{i,s}$, the requirement of \eqref{eq:counting} encompasses kinematic configurations, which are essentially limited by several different regions.
+They become apparent when one considers, in a specific frame for $p_i$ and $n_{i,s}$, the forward (along $p_i$) and backward (along $n_{i,s}$) components $Q_{i,s}^{(\pm)}$ and the hard leg's \textit{kinetic} energy $E_{i}$ and mass $M_i$, such that $E_{i}^2+M_i^2\sim S_{i,s}$.